idris-lang/Idris-dev/docs/parserLibrary/lexer.rst

 To prevent this the recogniser is dependent on a boolean called 'consumes' which is true if the recogniser is guaranteed to consume at least one character.

-The constructors of Recognise allow us to ensure that, event though parts of the recogniser may not consume, overall the recogniser will consume.
+The constructors of Recognise allow us to ensure that, even though parts of the recogniser may not consume, overall the recogniser will consume.

 Since 'Recognise True' is more common than 'Recognise False' it is convenient to